ICRU Research Fellows Application

 - What interaction will the student have with the principal investigator and any other project personnel?

 - Provide a timeline for the work, showing as appropriate the student’s preparation, involvement, and follow-up activities.

-- How will participation in the ICRU Fellows program help you to further these goals?
+- How will participation in the ICRU Fellows Program help you to further your academic/career goals?